ENIGMA-infra/ENIGMA-PD/docs/getting_ENIGMA-PD_pipeline_config_files.md

 Rename the downloaded folder into `<pipeline>-<version>` and move it inside `<dataset_root>/pipelines/processing/` (in case it's a processing pipeline).

-Please read more instructions about adding a pipeline to a dataset (on the nipoppy documentation page)[https://nipoppy.readthedocs.io/en/latest/how_to_guides/pipeline_install/index.html].
+Please read more instructions about adding a pipeline to a dataset [on the nipoppy documentation page](https://nipoppy.readthedocs.io/en/latest/how_to_guides/pipeline_install/index.html).

 ## Examples